 BugFest – Saturday, August 24th – @ Secor 10 a.m. to 2 p.m.

 Metroparks presents BugFest, a celebration of bugs.
-Experience the incredible, unforgettable Dr. Insecta Show first show 10 a.m. second show 12:30 p.m.
-Metroparks will be joined by other community partners to entertain, educate and amaze you with all things bugs.
+Experience the incredible, unforgettable Dr. Insecta Show.
+Shows at 10 a.m. and 12:30 p.m.
+Community partners will entertain, educate and amaze you with all things bugs.
 Bugs, Bugs Bugs, we all love bugs.
 The entire family will love BugFest.
 No worries the food trucks will not be featuring edible bugs, bring your appetite and enjoy a nice lunch in the park.
 This is a Free family-friendly event.

 More Bug Fun Programs

 Friday, August 9

 Enjoy the sights and sounds of the summer night at the Toledo Botanical Gardens as we bait nighttime insects and identify them.
 Bring a chair or blanket to sit down and relax on this calm, summer night.
 Discover the Toledo you never knew existed.
 Free, [Register]

 Enjoy an afternoon stroll with the whole family while on a guided nature tour with a park interpreter and experience your favorite Metroparks from new perspectives.
 What do butterflies, bees, moths, beetles, flies and mosquitos all have in common?
 They are important pollinators!
 Bring the whole family to learn about the different pollinators and why they are so important on an hour and a half naturalist lead nature walk at the Toledo Botanical Garden.
 Discover the Toledo you never knew existed.
 Free, [Register]

 Saturday, 1 to 2:30 p.m.